JoshOrndorff/recipes/src/tour/treasury.md

 ## Scheduling Spending

-To schedule spending like pallet_treasury, first add a configurable module constant in the `Trait`.
+To schedule spending like pallet_treasury, first add a configurable constant in the `Trait`.
 This constant determines how often the spending queue is executed.

 ```rust, ignore
 pub trait Trait: system::Trait {